-As administrators and faculty members of the University of Illinois, your interactions with foreign nationals may take many forms, such as:
+As administrators and faculty members of the University of Illinois at Urbana-Champaign, your interactions with foreign nationals may take many forms, such as:

 - offering employment, either temporary or permanent;